LydiaAbest/Folio/Exercises.md

   which also contain hyperlinks that give you addition information and alternative meanings for words used in the poem.
 Each 'section' of The Gathering Cloud holds a written name - '[Frontispiece.]' '[No. 1.]' '[No. 2.]' '[No. 3.]' '[No. 4.]'
   '[No. 5.]' and '[SOURCES]', and even some of the moving & static visuals have written components to them (e.g. '[Frontispiece.]').

+*First Draft of the Revolution*
+- This piece of DW is a letter-based interactive fiction piece, presenting itself as a bunch of letters sent between characters.
+Because it exists in this format, I would say that almost all aspects of this piece are readable.
+When given the option to alter a letter, the replacement appears as text in a popup piece of paper, headered by the not-so-subtle command 'Re-write this', followed by the proposed new text.
+At the top of the page are intactive arrows labelled 'Previous page' and 'Next page' - therefore also readable.
+  Though there are a few visual elements to this piece, it purposefully dwells almost entirely in a written, readable world.

+*Shade*
+- Shade, also an interactive fiction piece, activates your imagination through providing zero visuals.
+It is entirely code and text, thus entirely readable.
+To interact, the reader must write into the story to push it forward.
+New aspects emerging the more you probe.
+Because of this, it relies heavily on text - replying back to your written probes with very vague but equally intriguing text-based answers.
+Additionally, the cheat sheet (a very heavily relied on element of this work) is also text based.
+Simply, it is a written cheat sheet.
+It shows possible and impossible text imputs and describes how they might impact on the reader's 'gameplay' or interaction.
+It is also totally readable.

 **How are those elements meaningful?**